sggrigoriev/Proxy/Proxy/README.txt

 		answer with authentication token

 	Proxy -> IoT Agent
-		all commands from the cloud concerning the agent on/off line status regarding the cloud communications state reports the own deviceID
+		all commands from the cloud regarding the agent on/off line status regarding the cloud communications state reports the own deviceID
+		answrers with online/offline status by IoT Agent request

 	Iot Agent -> Proxy
-		forwards all agent's messages to the cloud
+		forwards all agent's messages to the cloud requests the Proxy connection status

 	Proxy -> WUD
 		send connection information